yudhisteer/Face-Recognition-with-Masks/README.md

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/143573017-ec72abf9-09c0-4231-ad35-7097a70875c7.png" />
 </p>

+If the model will be able to detect faces with mask and sunglasses then it can also be used as a **surveillance system**.
+It needs only one image of a person to be able to recognize that individual and if we could get the picture of each person entering the building then in the future we could predict if any of them is the culprit.

 ## Conclusion
 The model was successful at recognizing people with masks.
 With an accuracy of ```99.84%``` after performing data augmentation and stratified sampling, the model is ready to be deployed in the office.
 As discussed above, we observe some limits of the model.
 Training the model on images with and without glasses will be a way to improve the accuracy of our prediction.